.env.example (annotated placeholders with type hints)

 Automated Compliance & Security Audits for Local Dev

-# .trivyignore (Local scan configuration)
+# .trivyignore (local scan configuration)

 # Allow known, low-risk CVEs in dev dependencies